Wrestling at the 1936 Summer Olympics – Men's freestyle featherweight: Round 6

-Frändfors had not faced with of the two other remaining wrestlers, but Millard and Pihlajamäki had faced each other.
+Frändfors had not faced the two other remaining wrestlers, but Millard and Pihlajamäki had faced each other.
 Pihlajamäki had the bye in round 6.
 If Frändfors had won this round, he would have faced Pihlajamäki in a final round.
 However, Millard proved the better by split decision, giving both wrestlers 5 points and ending the competition with Pihlajamäki the only man left to take gold.
 The tie between Millard and Frändfors at 5 points was broken by the results of this round itself, with Millard's head-to-head win earning him silver and placing Frändfors in third for the bronze.